leeourand/leeourand.github.com/_posts/2024-11-01-biannual-notes.md

   [Oddity](https://www.imdb.com/title/tt26470109/), and [The Autopsy of Jane Doe](https://www.imdb.com/title/tt3289956/).
 - Speaking of frightening... this damn election is in 4 days.
 Hold onto your butts...
 - Some schmucks stole our Prius's catalytic converter.
-We currently just share that one car, and I'm committed to fixing it myself, so we needed a functional set of wheels.
+We had been just sharing that one car, and I'm committed to fixing it myself, so we needed a functional set of wheels.
 I'd been wanting to acquire a Chevy Bolt for a while, so this gave me an excuse.
 So.. we now own a sweet-ass Chevy Bolt, and